 The goal here is a trip with minimum social and physical contact.
 All of these suggestions will actually improve the quality of your commuting experience.

 1. Buy Online

 Leverage technology to buy your tickets online, before even leaving home.
 This will mean you don’t have to stand in a queue for a ticket, touch any cash, tickets or even receipts – never mind the customer counter.

 Buy the right package and you might even save money on your regular journeys.
-Buying tickets online through the Meon Valley Travels online booking tool or APP and selecting ‘e-ticket’ will not only save money, but also adhere to your company travel policy.
-It also means you won’t have to pay for it with your own card, and avoid the faff of claiming back from your company via expenses too.
+Buying tickets online through Meon Valley Travel’s online booking tool or APP and selecting ‘e-ticket’ will not only save money but also adhere to your company travel policy.
+It also means you won’t have to pay for it with your own card and avoid the faff of claiming back from your company via expenses too.